We take a great amount of pride in what we do.

 Jay has over 30 years of construction and trade show experience.
 He enjoys working in a team environment and thrives off of the fast-paced vibe of the event industry.

-When not working, Jay enjoys life with my family.
+When not working, Jay enjoys life with his family.

 25+ years’ experience in both public/private sectors of the accounting world, focusing on small to medium size businesses; owned and operated successful accounting and payroll company for over 20 years; 2 years ago started job at CorpEvents and have become well-versed in the accounting nuances of the trade show industry.